crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 Because we believe in freedom and autonomy and therefore, because everyone is responsible for themselves, our minimum bar with new people is:

 1. At least one us has worked with the candidate before.
-We want someone to say "Hey, I've worked with her before, she is extraordinary!
+We want someone to say "Hey, I've worked with her before, she is bloody amazing!
 We'd be IDIOTS not to let her join!"
-We may occasionally be open and curious if someone comes highly recommended from someone that one of us has worked with and trusts implicitly
+We may also occasionally be open and curious if someone comes highly recommended from someone that one of us has worked with and trusts implicitly.
 2. Someone at Product Space is willing to be a "puller" for the candidate.
 That's our internal term for the person "pulling" an initiative and making sure things move forward, and that the candidate is well-treated.
 Similar to the bun holder in our [bun protocol](bun-protocol.html).
 3. No one has vetoed the candidate.